 Tip 04 – Enable Licenced Firewall and Antivirus

-Botnets sneak into all types of devices, so look for a licenced antivirus that protects all your devices and not just your computer.
+Botnets sneak into all types of devices.
+Therefore look for a licenced antivirus that protects all your devices and not just your computer.

 Usually operating systems have a free-of-cost integrated firewall and antivirus systems that are aimed at keeping your computer free of Trojans and zombie control programs.

-Don’t turn them off just to download certain free and attractive software off the internet as you could be inviting trojans and malware into your device.
+Don’t turn them off just to download certain free and attractive software off the internet.
+You could be inviting trojans and malware into your device.

 Botnets can be created with ease, which made these botnet attacks more accessible and that too at a dirt-cheap price.